-- Take care when moving around – you may be more prone to trip and fall if your feet are numb or your legs are weak.
+- Take care when moving around; you may be more likely to trip if your feet are numb or your legs are weak.

-- Use gloves and warm socks to keep your hands and feet warm, or soak your hands and feet in warm water to relieve symptoms.
+- Wear gloves and socks to keep hands and feet warm, or soak your hands and feet in warm water to relieve symptoms.

-- Use your elbow to check water temperature so you don’t scald yourself.
+- Use your elbow to check the water temperature so you don’t burn yourself.

-- Talk to an occupational therapist from your treatment team about aids that may help, e.g. posts to raise the sheets off your feet if they’re irritated by the weight of the sheets.
+- Talk to an occupational therapist about aids that may help (e.g. posts to raise the sheets off your feet if they’re irritated by the weight of the sheets).